datacarpentry/organization-genomics/GoodBetterBest.md

 #####Best
 Use terms from *data standards*
-You can use the Biocode Field Information Management System {>> linky? <<} to generate datasheets with globally acccepted field names.
+You can use the <a href="http://biscicol.org/biocode-fims/"> Biocode Field Information Management System </a> to generate datasheets with globally acccepted field names.
 Click on Tools to get started.

 ###Unique Sample Names